Midlothian Country Club: Plans For A Private Golf Course close to Chicago

 Site of the founding of the Midlothian Country Club Initial meetings which led to the formation of the Midlothian Country club were held in the living room of the residence of Harlow Niles Higinbotham at 2934 S. Michigan Avenue in Chicago.
 Higinbotham was the president of the World's Columbian Exposition and a director of The Northern Trust Bank and a director and partner of Marshall Field & Co.
 The house was demolished in 1920 and replaced by a service station.

 In 1898, a group of wealthy industrialists, bankers and merchants decided to construct the Midlothian Country Club in the southwest outskirts of the City of Chicago.
 The designer for the course was Herbert James Tweedie, who would go on to form the Belmont Golf Club in 1899 and take over the previous location of the Chicago Golf Club.

 The property purchased for such a course was farmland and fairly close to the Rexford Crossing whistle stop of the Rock Island Railroad.
 Although it was not typically a walkable venture to the country club, the club in the early years chose to shuttle its guests from the station via wagon and horse.

-The Midlothian Country Club became an 18-hole golf course and is quite unique in that every hole has a name.
+A unique feature of the 18-hole golf course is that every hole has a name.